itsgeorgema/github-pr-automation/MULTI_LANGUAGE_SETUP.md

 # Multi-Language Support Guide

-This guide covers the comprehensive multi-language support for JavaScript/TypeScript, Python, Java, C++, and SQL in the GitHub PR automation system.
+This guide covers the comprehensive multi-language support for JavaScript/TypeScript, Python, Java, C++, and SQL in the Watchdog system.

 ## Supported Languages & Tools